Rayleeigh/projectweek-KaliLinux-documentation/README.md

 COMING SOON
 ###### disclaimer

 *I will not include all steps I've made for this exploit because you could do serious harm with that knowledge and I do not condone such harmful behavior this documentation serves as a means of educating.
-Never hack without consent*
+Never hack without consent! *

 ---